Common Causes of Work-Related Cancer

 Exposure to asbestos falls under the umbrella of work related cancer where a person has been diagnosed with cancer induced by asbestos – this is most commonly asbestos induced lung cancer.

-For the most part, claims relating to asbestos exposure are similar work related cancer claims however it may be more difficult to figure out where a person has been exposed to asbestos.
+For the most part, claims relating to asbestos exposure are similar occupational cancer claims however it may be more difficult to figure out where a person has been exposed to asbestos.
 This is because it’s often the case that a person is exposed to asbestos and then only diagnosed with asbestosis or asbestos induced lung cancer decades later.
-In that time, they may have worked for several employers that may have exposed them to asbestos and so further investigations may be required for claims of this nature.
+In that time, they may have worked for several employers that may have exposed them to asbestos and so further investigations may be required for industrial disease claims of this nature.

 Prior to being banned in the UK, asbestos was commonly used in many products, including insultation material for buildings, boilers and pipes and car brakes and floor tiles.
 The importation, supply and use of all asbestos has been banned from the UK since 1999.